 Image of suspect released after man pushed, electrocuted on Baltimore metro tracks

-BALTIMORE -- A surveillance photo was released Friday of a man suspected of pushing another man onto metro tracks Wednesday in Downtown Baltimore, killing him by electrocution.
+BALTIMORE -- Police on Friday released a surveillance photo of a man suspected of pushing another man onto metro tracks—killing him by electrocution—Wednesday in Downtown Baltimore.

-Police responded around 6 p.m. to the Shot Tower station on the 700 block of East Baltimore Steet, where 28-year-old Christopher Foster came into contact with an electrified rail.
+Police responded to the Shot Tower station on the 700 block of East Baltimore Steet around 6 p.m.
+That's where 28-year-old Christopher Foster came into contact with an electrified rail.

 Foster was pronounced dead at the scene.